carlssonnp/Capstone-Project-Galvanize/README.md

 To deal with 3., I decided to perform my analyses for each wave separately.
 For 1. and 2., I think matrix factorization holds great promise (similar to filling in missing ratings in a user-ratings matrix for a recommender system), or using a K-nearest neighbors missing data imputation algorithm.
 Due to the short time frame of this project, I left this as a future step to take.

-Since PCA does not work with missing values, in each time period I only included time
+Since PCA does not work with missing values, in each time period I only included questions that were responded to by over 70% of the population in that time period.
+Any individuals with missing values were then dropped from the analysis.

 # Choice of topic analysis method
 The two methods of topic extraction that I considered were PCA and Non-negative Matrix Factorization (NMF).
 I opted to use PCA because it would decompose the surveys into topics that capture in decreasing order the variance in the data.
 This would make it easy for me to see which topics were most divisive, i.e. what topics were drivers of variance in societal attitudes.
 NFM also extracts topics but is not based on this premise of variance explanation.